 How to Tan Faster

 Your skin can only produce melanin for a set period of approximately 2 hours.
 After that, you are just needlessly causing damage.
 Should you tan daily for the best results?
-In fact, when it comes to tanning everyday vs every other day, the latter is best.
+When it comes to tanning every day vs every other day, the latter is best.
 Tanning every two days gives your skin a day to recover, which increases melanin levels more than if you tan daily.

-There are some foods that can help you tan, such as those high in beta-carotene.
-Eating carrots, kale, spinach, sweet potato, and tomatoes can decrease sun sensitivity and help you tan without getting sunburned.
+Some foods can help you tan, such as those high in beta-carotene.
+Eating carrots, kale, spinach, sweet potatoes, and tomatoes can decrease sun sensitivity and help you tan without getting sunburned.

 Other Ways of Getting a Tan

-If you really do want to get some color, the safest way is to use sunless tanning products like spray-on tans or lotions.
-These formulas have compounds like dihydroxyacetone which interact with amino acids on your skin to produce a brown color.
-If you purchase a high-quality product it should look similar to a real tan, without the risks.
+If you do want to get some color, the safest way is to use sunless tanning products like spray-on tans or lotions.
+These formulas have compounds like dihydroxyacetone, which interact with amino acids on your skin to produce a brown color.
+If you purchase a high-quality product, it should look similar to a real tan, without the risks.

 FAQs